TareqNewazShahriar/Improve-Your-Code/README.md

 **Do not just optimize, clean or improve a code and forget - share it, keep it... for others.**

 This is not a code repository.
-Here we are showing how to improve the code from real life mistakes, examples
+Here we are showing how to improve the code from real life mistakes, examples.

 **NOTE**